spersics/historyhelper/README.en.md

 ## Features
 - Select columns to be logged.
 - UI localization (RU/EN).
-- Added context menu condition (Generate History Table available only for tables).
 - Generate triggers for **ON INSERT / ON UPDATE / ON DELETE**.
-- Two history modes: full and only previous state (in development)
+- Two history storage modes: “Default storage type” and “Optimized storage type.”
 - View the generated SQL and apply it directly from DBeaver.
-- Filter PostgreSQL system columns (only user-defined columns are included).
+- Filter system columns (only user-defined columns are included).
 - Convenient dialog window + context menu icon for tables.
+- Ability to create optional columns: user column (who performed the action), action date column, action column (INSERT/UPDATE/DELETE).
+- Optimized storage.
+There is an option to choose between storing the complete history or storing only the penultimate value of the record.
+- Support for Postgres and MySql DBMS (The plugin automatically detects the dialect of your DBMS.)

 ---

 ## Compatibility
 - **DBeaver:** 25.x
 - **Java Runtime (JRE):** 17+
-- **Database:** PostgreSQL (support for other DBMS is planned).
+- **Database:** PostgreSQL , MySql.

 ---

 ## Installation
 1. Download the latest JAR file from the **Releases** section
 2. Place the file into the plugins or dropins folder of your DBeaver installation:
+   **When installing a new version, delete the old file**
     - **Windows:** '<DBeaver>\plugins\' or '<DBeaver>\dropins\'
     - **Linux/macOS:** '<DBeaver>/plugins/' or '<DBeaver>/dropins/'
 3. Restart DBeaver (optionally clear the cache with "dbeaver.exe -clean -clearPersistedState")
 4. Verify installation:
     - In the Russian version of DBeaver: **Справка -> Информация об установке -> Плагины** -> should list 'HistoryHelper'
     - In the English version of DBeaver: **Help -> Installation Details -> Plug-ins** -> should list 'HistoryHelper'.

+**If you encounter a problem** where you cannot open the plugin after reinstalling a new version:
+Go to ‘C:\your_path_to_dbeaver\DBeaver\configuration\org.eclipse.equinox.simpleconfigurator’ and manually change the plugin version in the bundles.info file to the one you are installing.

 ---